 8.3.1 For the purpose of 8.3.2 to 8.3.6 inclusive, observe and terminate the burning of individual test specimens as follows:

-8.3.2 Commence measurement of the period of burning as soon as the specimen has been ignited in accordance with 8.2, as applicable, and observe its burning behavior.
+8.3.2 Commence measurement of the period of burning as soon as the specimen has been ignited in accordance with 8.2, as applicable, and observe its burning behaviour.
 If burning ceases but spontaneous re-ignition occurs in less than 1 second, continue the observation and measurements.

 8.3.3 The concentration of oxygen is too high and must be reduced if the specimen burns and either the period or the extent of burning exceeds the relevant limits specified in Table 2.
 The concentration of oxygen must be raised if the flaming of the specimen extinguishes before meeting the criteria specified in Table 2.
 Do not adjust the oxygen concentration after igniting the specimen.